Kanye West’s Cries for Help

 Kanye West appears unwell.
 And his rally on Sunday seemed to elicit concern more than it did interest in his so-called presidential run.
 But before he started rambling about Second Amendment rights and how he claims to be a Christian, one can’t help but wonder—where were his loved ones?
 Where was Kim?

-Yes, we are in the throes of a global pandemic, and yes, it’s easy to get tired of being around the same people day-in and day-out.
+Yes, we are in the throes of a global pandemic, and yes, it’s easy to get tired of being around the same people day in, day out.

 Still, your first presidential rally is pretty major.
 You’d think the spouse of the candidate would at least deign to attend.
 But there was West, alone and unraveling, with only his security detail to protect him.